project-chip/connectedhomeip/docs/silabs/wifi/SW_SETUP.md

     ```
 <br>

-## Compiling the ChipTool
+## Compiling the chip-tool

 In order to control the Wi-Fi Matter Accessory Device you will have to compile
-and run the ChipTool on either a Linux, Mac or Raspberry Pi.
-The ChipTool builds
+and run the chip-tool on either a Linux, Mac or Raspberry Pi.
+The chip-tool builds
 faster on the Mac and Linux machines so that is recommended, but if you have
 access to a Raspberry Pi that will work as well.

-1. Build the Chip-Tool
+1. Build the chip-tool

+    ```shell
-    `$ ./scripts/examples/gn_build_example.sh examples/chip-tool out/standalone`
+    $ ./scripts/examples/gn_build_example.sh examples/chip-tool out/standalone
+    ```

-    This will build chiptool in `out/standalone`.
+    This will build chip-tool in `out/standalone`.
 <br>